 The genus, generally referred to as hog’s fennel, belongs to the Apiaceae or carrot family, but this species is inedible and shouldn’t be touched.
 It has a taproot and hollow stems that branch sparsely.

 The distribution in the southwestern Cape ranges from Elandsbaai and Piketberg to the Cape Peninsula and eastwards as far as Albertinia.

-The winter rainfall habitat is mainly upper slopes, often sheltered among rocks, in ravines and damp areas.
-The plant is normally found growing in well-drained clay or sandy soils.
-The species is not considered to be threatened in its habitat early in the twenty first century (Manning, 2007; www.redlist.sanbi.org).
+The habitat is mainly upper slopes, often sheltered among rocks, in ravines and damp areas in winter rainfall conditions.
+The plant favours well-drained clay or sandy soils.
+The species is not considered to be threatened in its habitat early in the twenty first century (Manning, 2007; Bean and Johns, 2005; www.redlist.sanbi.org).